 - As your diet improves, inflammation in your body subsides.
 Often your body retains fluid around inflamed parts as a sort of protection.
 As your inflammation decreases, the need to retain that fluid dissipates, and the fluid is flushed.

 - Many of your fat cells are actually just full of water.
 If you have fat cells that have lost their fat, they often re-fill with water in lieu of re-adding fat.
 As you burn those fat stores, these water-laden cells get “burned” and in turn release their water instead of releasing fat energy.
 Whoosh!

 This is why when people begin a diet they lose several pounds right off the bat, before the weight loss slows to a relative crawl.
 The relative crawl is closer to the actual rate of fat loss.
 The earlier accelerated weight loss was a bunch of water weight flushing away.

-But don’t you need to be hydrated?
+But, don’t you need to be hydrated?
 Sure, though you certainly don’t need to retain water to maintain hydration.
 Remember that the human body is more than 70% water.
 You are already fundamentally full of water.
 While you don’t want to dehydrate yourself, staying hydrated doesn’t require you retain extra water.
-Drink a decent amount of water every day, eat clean whole foods (that themselves contain a fundamental amount of water), drink hydrating fluids as needed during exercise, and you’ll be sufficiently hydrated.
+Drink a decent amount of water every day, eat clean whole foods (that themselves contain a fundamental amount of water), drink hydrating fluids as needed during exercise, and your body’s cells will be sufficiently hydrated.

-Aside from that, your biggest concern is ensuring your body can effectively recover from training.
-The biggest challenge that trying to lose fat while training offers is that decreasing your nutrition intake, key to losing weight, risks compromising your recovery by denying the body needed nutrition.
+Aside from water weight and hydration, your biggest concern is ensuring your body can effectively recover from training.
+The biggest challenge that trying to lose fat while training offers is that decreasing your nutrition intake, key to losing fat, risks compromising your recovery by denying the body needed nutrition.